Financial Aid & Scholarships

 Private Awards

 These awards come from outside donors and can affect your financial aid package.
 Outside scholarship checks should be mailed to: Student Accounts, Oregon State University, PO Box 1086, Corvallis, OR 97339.
-If you have not already submitted notification to the Financial Aid Office regarding your outside scholarships, please submit the Reporting Additional Sources of Assistance form located on the Financial Aid Forms page.
+If you have not already submitted notification to the Financial Aid Office regarding your outside scholarships.

 State of Oregon Opportunity Grant